open5e/open5e/source/equipment/expenses.rst

 armor, weapons, and adventuring gear, which represent a fortune by their standards.
 You are beneath the notice of most people.

-**Squalid.** You live in a leaky stable, a mud-­floored hut just outside town, or a vermin-­infested boarding house in the worst part of town.
+**Squalid.** You live in a leaky stable, a mud-floored hut just outside town, or a vermin-infested boarding house in the worst part of town.
 You have shelter from the elements, but you live in a desperate and often violent environment, in places rife with disease, hunger, and misfortune.
 You are beneath the notice of most people, and you have few